aw-glaronia/check_freevulnsearch.sh/README.md

 # check_freevulnsearch.sh
 Shell-Script for Nagios, that uses NMAP and https://github.com/OCSAF/freevulnsearch to find vulnerabilities.
+Provides Performance-Data to Nagios.

 Some parameters may must be changed in the script itself.